More Brilliant than the Sun

 Featured:

 More Brilliant than the Sun.
-Adventures in Sonic Fiction is a music history book by Kodwo Eshun first published in 1998 by Quartet Books.
+Adventures in Sonic Fiction (1998) is a book by Kodwo Eshun first published by Quartet Books.

 It is a study of the black science fictions of artists such as Sun Ra and 4 Hero.
 Reliant on neologism and re-appropriated jargon the book is an exploration of “Sonic Fictions” - Eshun's term for the intersection of black music and science fiction; Eshun describes himself not as the book's author, but as its "concept-engineer".